weixu1220/stock-app/README.md

 ![Dashboard](https://github.com/weixu1220/stock-app/blob/main/images/Img1.png)
 ### Stocks
-    Clicking on stocks listed in dashboard or mystock will display more data on that stock. choose to Follow the stock will add the stock to my stock list. unfollow will rove the stock from the my stock list.
+    Clicking on stocks listed in dashboard or mystock will display more data on that stock.
+    Choose to Follow the stock will add the stock to my stock list.
+    Unfollow will remove the stock from the my stock list.
 ![Stock data](https://github.com/weixu1220/stock-app/blob/main/images/Img2.png)
 ![My Stocks](https://github.com/weixu1220/stock-app/blob/main/images/Img3.png)